Fast entangling gates on fluxoniums via parametric modulation of plasmon interaction: CZ gate implementations based on the bSWAP interaction

 Besides their overall decreasing trends, both gate error and leakage also exhibit identical oscillatory behavior as a function of gate length.
-These features are commonly attributed to off-resonance interactions.
+These features are commonly attributed to spurious off-resonant interactions~\cite{Zhao2025}, as will be discussed in the following subsection.
 Furthermore, varying the drive ramp times, such as increasing the ramp time from 5 ns to 10 ns, while keeping the length of the pulse flat-top constant, does not significantly alter the gate error or leakage of parametric gates with identical flat-top durations.
 Similar behavior is observed for both operational configurations, even though the bSWAP-type interactions are activated at markedly different drive frequencies.
 These results suggest that the dominant leakage mechanism may be unrelated to parametric-activated spurious transitions and is therefore independent of the drive frequency.

-Moreover, as indicated by the gray lines in Fig.~\ref{fig7}, we estimate the contribution to gate error from the dominant decoherence channel, i.e., relaxation and dephasing of the noncomputational state $|22\rangle$~\cite{Zhao2025,Abad2023} (see Appendix for details), which is particularly relevant in practical implementations.
-This estimate assumes typical coherence times on the order of $\sim10\ \mu{\rm s}$ for the plasmon mode $|1\rangle\rightarrow|2\rangle$, consistent with values reported in current devices~\cite{Ficheux2021,Ding2023}.
-These results demonstrate that fast entangling gates could be realized with an error approaching $10^{-3}$, which is comparable to state-of-the-art experimental demonstrations~\cite{Zhang2024,Lin2025}.